-You'll both want to be able to talk about what has happened over the course of the day and these stories will be understood much more readily if you both can picture exactly where everything is taking place.
+You'll both want to be able to talk about what has happened over the course of the day, and these stories will be understood much more readily if you both can picture exactly where everything is taking place.
 Not only that, but they'll feel more included in what may have otherwise been a very you experience.
-You need to make sure you both create a space for the other person in your separate worlds and a great way to accomplish this is for them to travel to you.
+You need to make sure you both create a space for the other person in your separate worlds, and a great way to accomplish this is for them to travel to you.

 Think about being able to look back at your time apart and knowing that your love was strong enough to survive.

 Schedule a regular time when you both drop whatever you're doing to catch up.
-Make sure you're both well-versed in time zones and clear and honest about your schedules.
+Make sure you're both well-versed in time zones and transparent and honest about your schedules.
 Especially if you're in an area where wifi access is hard to come by or of poor quality, make sure your significant other understands this and doesn't get upset when that's the culprit behind your missed Skype date.

 Regardless of how often you speak, you will need to spend some time on your relationship and keep the lines of communication open.
 The last thing that you want to do is cause resentment either because the other person feels neglected or because you feel like you're being held back!

-4. Have Patience and Understanding
+4. Have patience and understanding

-It's hard to resolve a fight when you cannot physically hold a person or kiss and make up.
+It's hard to resolve a fight when you cannot physically hold a person or kiss and makeup.
 You might need to think of other ways to show that you have forgiven or been forgiven.
 Maybe be extra verbally affectionate or even send a good old-fashioned love letter.
 Get creative and try to remember that, despite any differences, this person is pretty awesome for sticking out this long-distance relationship with you!

 This will allow you to not only chat spontaneously throughout the day and share inside jokes or momentous events as they happen, but you can also see each other if you video call.
 This will help you remember who you're with and why you're deciding to be in this relationship.